 The Blue Knights of Dakota County Technical College can connect with industry leaders through professional organizations and clubs.
-The Dakota County Technical College has articulation agreements which is a formal agreement with multiple universities or colleges.
+The Dakota County Technical College has articulation agreements which are formal agreements with multiple universities or colleges.
 This agreement means that these institutions will accept credits from Dakota County.
 This College is close to the Twin Cities.
 The campus provides students with a small-town feel while remaining close to a large city.

 3. Park University

 Students study topics like budgeting, scheduling, planning, supervising, worksite safety, materials, and the law.
 This Construction Management program helps prepare students for a career in project management, building inspection, and construction management.
 The online associate degree in construction management program at Park University is working to create a strong foundation for its students.is located in Parkville, Missouri,

 The motto at Park University is fides et labor, which means faith and work, and they take it seriously.
 They believe they are offering students the opportunity to discover their potential and work towards it.
 Park University has always believed in diversity, starting with their first graduating class that included four women.
 Today, they are happy to welcome international students from more than 60 countries.

 4. Washtenaw Community College